alghaibb/kick-back/README.md

 1. Create a `.env.local` or `.env` file in the root directory
 2. Copy the variables above and fill in your values
-3. For Neon database, most variables are provided in your dashboard
+3. For database, use Vercel's Neon integration or set up Neon directly
 4. For VAPID keys, generate them using: `npx web-push generate-vapid-keys`

 ### Generating VAPID Keys